carnationcrab/ParallelArrayProcessing_Python/README.md

 - The chunk sums are then combined to form the total sum.

 ## Running the program:
+Run the .sln file in Visual Studio (2022), or

-Run the script in `testingParallelism.py` using Python:
+Install the dependencies and run the script in `testingParallelism.py` using Python cmd:
 `python thread_test.py`

 The program will start, and you’ll see detailed logs of the execution steps.